rhyolight/numenta-web/packages/numenta.com/pages/press/2016/04/12/numenta-researchers-discover-how-the-brain-learns-sequences.md

 ---
 author: Numenta
-description: 'Numenta has published a new theory that represents a breakthrough in understanding how networks of neurons in the neocortex perform sequence learning.
-Their paper, "Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex", has been published in the Frontiers in Neural Circuits Journal.'
+description: Numenta has published a new theory that represents a breakthrough in understanding how networks of neurons in the neocortex perform sequence learning.
+Their paper, "Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex", has been published in the Frontiers in Neural Circuits Journal.
 date: 2016/04/12
 hideImage: true
 image: ../images/image.jpg